-The view of the river was so lovely – at night and during the day (see below).
-The other smaller room, did not have a view but this made up for it!
+The view of the river was so lovely – at night and during the day (see bottom of the post).
+The other smaller room did not have a view but this made up for it!

-It was late and we were hungry, so it was so convenient to go to Canal City mall which is connected to the hotel and grab a bite!
-This was like a foodcourt.
+It was late and we were hungry, so we decided to go to Canal City Mall which is so conveniently connected to the hotel and grab a bite!
+Since it was Oct 30, we also saw lots of fun Halloween decor.
+This was like their food court.

 BACK AT THE HOTEL

 Before I slept I hung up my clothes and KonMariFolded my underwear, scarves, t-shirts and jeans.
 I never hang jeggings coz it doesn’t matter if it’s creased.

 Nightcap!
 The wine was good!
 We could only finish one of the bottles during our trip so we brought the other bottle home to Manila.